Irfan Fandi: Early life and family

 Irfan was born on 13 August 1997 in Singapore.
 Irfan is the eldest son of Singaporean footballing legend Fandi Ahmad and South African former model Wendy Jacobs.

-He has four siblings, younger brothers Ikhsan and Ilhan, are both playing for BG Pathum United as well as Iryan, who plays for Young Lions and the other being his sister Iman, who is a singer, actress and model.
+He has three younger brothers: Ikhsan, who plays for Japanese J3 League club Thespa Gunma; Ilhan, who plays for Singapore Premier League club Lion City Sailors.; and Iryan, who plays for Young Lions.
+He also has a younger sister Iman, who is a singer, actress and model.

 His grandfather, Ahmad Wartam, was an ex-national goalkeeper.
 Hafiz Abu Sujad and the national team's physiotherapist Nurhafizah are the cousins of his father Fandi Ahmad.

 Club career

 Youth

 Irfan started his career by going through the youth system of the National Football Academy (NFA).

 In March 2013, Irfan had an opportunity to secure his first overseas stint, which was supposed to be with Hércules, a second-tier Spanish professional club.
 However, he failed to secure a contract with the club due to visa issues.
 He later joined Chilean side Barnechea, signing a two-year contract with the Chilean Primera División club.